rescript-lang/rescript-vscode/CONTRIBUTING.md

 ## Format

-To find the location of `bsc` to run:
+To find the location of `bsc.exe` to run the formatter:
-- Look for the nearest `bsconfig.json`.
-That's the root of the project. \*
-- Search in that directory's `node_modules/bs-platform/{platform}/bsc.exe`.
+- Search in the file's directory's `node_modules/bs-platform/{platform}/bsc.exe`.
 	-	Do **not** directly use `node_modules/.bin/bsc` if you can help it.
 That's a Nodejs wrapper.
 Slow startup.
 We don't want our formatting to be momentarily stalled because some Nodejs cache went cold.
 	- `platform` can be `darwin`, `linux`, `win32` or `freebsd`.

-\*  Maybe we'll do this differently in the future because asking for a `bsconfig.json` just to format some files is rough.

 ### Formatting Newline